dansmyers/Algorithms/README.md

 | A challenge assignment (there will be at least two) | Half a letter grade                      |
 | An in-depth reflective writing assignment           | Half a letter grade                      |
 | Bonus points on a majority of the quizzes           | Half a letter grade                      |

+If your grade drops, you can still complete extra work to boost it up.
+For example, you could struggle with one team deliverable, but complete the reflective writing assignment.
+The two would cancel each other out and your grade would remain a B.

 ### Why Are You Doing This To Us?